By Sorsa Editorial

 The pricing changes did not just inconvenience developers.
 They destroyed a significant part of the platform's ecosystem.
 Here is what disappeared.

 Countless smaller apps and bots.
-There is no definitive count of how many Twitter-based apps, bots, monitoring tools, and integrations shut down after 2023.
-The number is in the thousands.
-The developer ecosystem that once made Twitter a platform other companies built on top of effectively collapsed.
+There is no definitive count of how many Twitter-based apps, bots, and monitoring tools shut down after 2023, but the number runs into the thousands.
+The ecosystem that once made Twitter a platform other companies built on top of effectively collapsed, and the damage was not only financial.
+Developers learned their access could be repriced by 10x or 100x with a week's notice, and many have not returned even after X introduced more flexible pricing in 2026.

 Is the Pay-Per-Use Model Actually Cheaper?